-Ralph Riley has over 40 years’ experience in the public, private and voluntary sectors, managing sports and recreation services, including over 20 years as the Chief Executive of the Institute of Sport and Recreation Management (ISRM) at Loughborough University.
-This has given him a deep understanding of the impact sport can have on a community.
+Ralph has over 40 years’ experience managing sports and recreation services, including over 20 years as the Chief Executive of the Institute of Sport and Recreation Management (ISRM) at Loughborough University, which has given him a deep understanding of the impact sport can have on a community.

-Ralph is still active in the sporting world and is currently a member and advisor to a number of European and UK swimming and sports bodies.
+He is active in the sporting world and is currently a member and advisor to a number of swimming and sports bodies.
 As an author, editor and speaker, he has contributed to hundreds of sporting reports, publications and conferences.
-He has played a prominent role in raising standards in the management and operation of sporting facilities across the UK.

 Ralph remains an active sportsman, with a particular passion for hill walking, fitness and swimming.

-Philip has particular expertise in dealing with the legal and practical issues arising where charitable fund-raising combines with advertising and marketing activity, in particular in relation to mass participation events.
+Philip has particular expertise in dealing with the legal and practical issues arising where charitable fundraising combines with advertising and marketing activity, particularly in relation to mass participation events.

-Philip is a graduate of Worcester College, Oxford.
-He trained in the City and joined Clintons as a Partner in 1996.
-He is a keen recreational swimmer.
+Philip is a graduate of Worcester College, Oxford and is a keen recreational swimmer.

 Grant is an industry award winning and professionally accredited IT Consultant with more than 20 years’ experience of strategy, large change delivery and organisation transformation - primarily in financial services.